 It seemed the whole city had been invited.
 There were people everywhere.
 The mansion looked like a castle.
 It was immense, surrounded by a 2000-acre estate that ended at the lake.
 There were multiple pools, hot tubs, food trucks, small and big stages for music, there was an entire maze.
 There were people everywhere, like ants crawling on a sweet pastry discarded in the park.
 This looks awesome, Robin thought.

 Robin felt kind of scared that morning in the metro, this was like that, but times a hundred.
 This party was no ordinary house party; it was like a festival.
 People were drinking and smoking everywhere.
 They gathered around stages where some people performed music, stand-up comedy, and even plays.
 Only this was no ordinary festival, this one definitely crossed some boundaries.
-Many people did not wear any clothes or left few to the imagination.
+Many people did not wear any clothes or left little to the imagination.
 Drugs were being taken out in the open for everyone to see.
 Robin saw people having sex out in the open, and definitely not very discreetly in some corners just out of sight.
 But no one seemed to care.

 It took her some time before Robin had finally found Diana in the ballroom of the castle, dancing and even more intoxicated than usual.
 On her way to the castle, Robin had encountered other friends, some of her former high school classmates (who undeniably were more expressive that she remembered), and even two of her younger cousins (completely off the wagon).
 This was surely a lot to process for Robin, and she did not even have anything to drink yet.
 It was time to join these silly people.